Gå til sidens indhold

 How does a creditor prove a claim against a bankrupt estate?

 Creditors having claims against a bankrupt debtor must send a letter with a statement of the claim to the trustee (prove their claims).
-Claims must be proven within four weeks of the publication of the bankruptcy order in the Danish Official Gazette.
+Claims must be proven within four weeks of the publication of the bankruptcy order in the Danish Official Gazette (in Danish: Statstidende).
 The trustee prepares a list of proven claims.
 This is also called a register of debts and claims.

 The trustee examines the proven claims, usually during a meeting at the trustee’s office.
-The date and time is announced in the Danish Official Gazette.
+Date and time are announced in the Danish Official Gazette.
 Two weeks before the meeting, the register of debts and claims with the proven claims and the trustee’s recommendation of the claims can be inspected at the trustee’s office and in the bankruptcy court.
-If the trustee disagrees with a creditor about, for example, the amount of a creditor's claim, the creditor will receive notice to this effect before the meeting.
+For example, if the trustee disagrees with a creditor on the amount of the creditor's claim, the creditor will receive notice to this effect before the meeting.

-If the creditor does not bring an action before the time limit fixed, the trustee’s recommendation stands and is final.
+If the creditor does not bring an action before the fixed time limit, the trustee’s recommendation stands and is final.

-What rights and duties does the debtor have?
+What are the rights and duties of the debtor?

-A debtor has certain duties and rights during the administration of the estate.
+A debtor has certain duties and rights during the administration of the bankrupt estate.

-The debtor may not leave Denmark, unless the bankruptcy court gives its permission.
+The debtor may not leave Denmark unless the bankruptcy court gives permission.

 The debtor must inform the bankruptcy court before changing address or permanent place of residence.